 Greensburg Fire Chief Scott Chasteen told the Daily News two westbound semis on I-74 collided, sending one off the north side of the interstate at about the 130 ½ mile marker, near Frontage Road.
 The cab of the truck caught fire and was destroyed by flames during the course of the accident.
+The cab was briefly airborne before coming to rest in a ditch, a press release from the Decatur County Sheriff’s Department noted Tuesday.

 Chasteen said the Greensburg Fire Department (GFD) had the fire mostly extinguished within about 10 minutes of their arrival on scene.
 An additional GFD engine and a second tanker were later deployed to ensure firefighters had enough water to douse the flames.
 The St. Paul Volunteer Fire Department assisted by bringing an additional tanker.
 Fire crews remained on the scene late Monday night.